cannatag/ldap3/README.txt

 - search()  # standard search

-- searchLevel()  # force a Level search.
+- search_level()  # force a Level search.

 - searchSubTree()  # force a whole sub-tree search, starting from 'base'.

-- searchObject()  # force a object search, DN to search must be specified in 'base'.
+- search_object()  # force a object search, DN to search must be specified in 'base'.

-- searchSizeLimit(limit)  # search with a size limit of 'limit'.
+- search_size_limit(limit)  # search with a size limit of 'limit'.

-- searchTimeLimit(limit)  # search with a time limit of 'limit'.
+- search_time_limit(limit)  # search with a time limit of 'limit'.

-- searchTypesOnly()  # standard search without the attributes values.
+- search_types_only()  # standard search without the attributes values.

-- searchPaged(pageSize, criticality)  # perform a paged search, with 'pageSize' number of entries for each call to this method.
+- search_paged(pageSize, criticality)  # perform a paged search, with 'pageSize' number of entries for each call to this method.
 If 'criticality' is
                                       True the server aborts the operation if the Simple Paged Search extension is not available, else return the whole result set.

 Example::